Bucin Meaning In Bahasa

 [Papa] also [pah] means [daddy].

 [Papa mo ke mana?] comes from a full sentence [Papa mau pergi ke mana?].
 He drops the word [pergi].
 [Pergi] means [to go].
-Papa mau ke mana? <--- if translated literally into English, it will be, "Where do you want to go, daddy?"
+Papa mau ke mana? <--- If translated literally into English, it will be, "Where do you want to go, Daddy?"

 [Mancing] is informal for [memancing] = going fishing.